I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn-wsk-get-address-info.md

     that is indicated by the security context indicates the context for the function's name resolution request.</p>

-<p>The process to which the
-    <i>OwningProcess</i> parameter points, or the thread to which the
-    <i>OwningThread</i> process points, indicates the security context for this function.
-The user account
-    that is indicated by the security context indicates the context for the function's name resolution request.</p>

 ## -requirements
 <table>
 <tr>